Vee91/PinMe/README.md

 # PinMe

-Location sharing app for android devices
+Location sharing app for android devices.
+APK/demo available on demand or can be built using the source code given.

 ## Design